Boarding · Training · Breeding · Sales

 Since LaCross traveled downstate and purchased Havoc, the two have been working on the basic command skills and socialization.
 He is still in his puppy years and has some training to go through before he can take Taser’s place.

-It is the intention to have Havoc trained and certified by the time he is approximately a year old.
 “Hopefully next year at this time he will be trained and certified in both tracking and narcotics detection,” said LaCross.
 “We will be starting the initial phase of that over the next month.“

 When he is fully grown, Havoc is anticipated to be around 75 pounds.
 He is already growing fast.
 Over the last three weeks that LaCross has had him, he has gained between 5 and 6 pounds.